aimeos/aimeos-docs/content/config/client-html/catalog-suggest.md

 product item including the localized name is available.
 You can add more domains like e.g. "media" to get the images of the product as well.

-'''Note:''' The more domains you will add, the slower the autocomplete requests will be!
+**Note:** The more domains you will add, the slower the autocomplete requests will be!
 Keep it to an absolute minium for user friendly response times.

 See also: